grd/FreePDM/ConceptOfDesign/FreePDM_Install/Docker-Compose.md

 # FreePDM Documentation
-Docker-Compose is a very interesting platform because of scaleability and security.
-In this case I am afraid it doesn't really suit very well because it is complicated and also right now it doesn't have the database options yet.
+Docker-Compose is a very interesting platform because of immutability, scaleability and security.

 ## Install Docker-Compose